M1917 Enfield Rifle Information

 The CMP continues to receive a few dozen of these rifles each year.
 All of these rifles have been on loan from the U.S. Army to chartered veterans’ organizations for use in honor guards, funerals, and other ceremonial purposes.
 All are mix-masters and none are in original condition.
 We receive only a few of this model each year, and in overall poor condition.
 All sales are AS-IS with NO RETURNS OR EXCHANGES.

-RACK GRADE: Rifle is incomplete in that it may be missing minor screws, parts, etc. Barrel will be dark and may have some rust or pitting and little rifling.
-Wood may have heavy cracks, dings, dents, gouges.
-May or may not headspace.
-Rifle has not been test fired.
+Rifle may be missing minor screws, parts, ect.
+Barrel may be dark and may have some rust or pitting or worn rifling.
+Wood may have cracks, dings, dents, gouges.
+Metal may show excessive wear and may exhibit rust or pitting and color variation.
+Rifle has been head spaced with a field gauge and function fired.